 - 1. Install in accordance with manufacturer's instructions. - 2.
-Verify ceiling construction, coordinate with luminaire trim and accessories. - 3.
+Verify ceiling construction, coordinate with luminaire trim and accessories. - Contractor to coordinate ceiling Luminaire locations with HVAC equipment and devices lay-out to ensure adequate access to Luminaire drivers and HVAC equipment following construction. - 4.
 Install suspended luminaires using pendants supported from swivel hangers.
-Provide pendant length required to suspend luminaire at indicated height. - 4.
-Support luminaires larger than 2 x 4 foot size independent of ceiling framing. - 5.
+Provide pendant length required to suspend luminaire at indicated height. - 5.
+Support luminaires larger than 2 x 4 foot size independent of ceiling framing. - 6.
 Install surface mounted luminaires plumb and adjust to align with building lines and with each other.
-Secure to prohibit movement. - 6.
-Suspended Grid Ceilings: Support 2x4 foot and smaller recessed luminaires in grid ceiling by installing #12 (minimum) hanger at each corner of the affected ceiling grid.
+Secure to prohibit movement. - 7.
+Suspended Grid Ceilings: Support 2x4 foot and smaller recessed luminaires in grid ceiling by installing #12 (minimum) hanger at each corner of the affected ceiling

+- grid.
 Provide 2 additional hanger wires directly from the structure above to the fixture housing.
-Install appropriate seismic bracing. - 7.
-Install recessed luminaires to permit removal from below.

-- 8. Install recessed luminaires using accessories and fire stopping materials to meet regulatory requirements for fire rating. - 9.
-Install clips to secure recessed grid-supported luminaires in place. - 10.
-Install accessories furnished with each luminaire. - 11.
-Make wiring connections to branch circuit using building wire with insulation suitable for temperature conditions within luminaire. - 12.
-Bond products and metal accessories to branch circuit equipment grounding conductor. - 13.
-Install specified lamps in each luminaire. - 14.
-Aim and adjust luminaires as directed. - 15.
-Adjust exit sign directional arrows as indicated. - 16.
-Clean electrical parts to remove conductive and deleterious materials. - 17.
-Remove dirt and debris from enclosure. - 18.
-Clean photometric control surfaces as recommended by manufacturer. - 19.
-Clean finishes and touch up damage. - 20.
+Install appropriate seismic bracing. - 8.
+Install recessed luminaires to permit removal from below. - 9.
+Install recessed luminaires using accessories and fire stopping materials to meet regulatory requirements for fire rating. - 10.
+Install clips to secure recessed grid-supported luminaires in place. - 11.
+Install accessories furnished with each luminaire. - 12.
+Make wiring connections to branch circuit using building wire with insulation suitable for temperature conditions within luminaire. - 13.
+Bond products and metal accessories to branch circuit equipment grounding conductor. - 14.
+Install specified lamps in each luminaire. - 15.
+Aim and adjust luminaires as directed. - 16.
+Adjust exit sign directional arrows as indicated. - 17.
+Clean electrical parts to remove conductive and deleterious materials. - 18.
+Remove dirt and debris from enclosure. - 19.
+Clean photometric control surfaces as recommended by manufacturer. - 20.
+Clean finishes and touch up damage. - 21.
 Luminaires that are served by more than one (1) power source, or structured to fail to Emergency power upon loss of normal power, shall be identified and labeled in the driver pan and at the switch; so as to prevent electrical shock when servicing takes place.

-S. LED Drivers:
+T. LED Drivers:

 - 1. Install in accordance with manufacturer's instructions. - 2.
 For inaccessible luminaires, install LED drivers remotely as allowed by manufacturer. - 3.
-To be compatible with the Base Building Lutron Quantum lighting control system.
+To be compatible with the Base Building Lutron lighting control system. - 4.
+Shall have individual disconnect devices such that power can be safely disconnected without having to turn off the feeder circuit breaker. - To comply with California Electrical Code Chapter 2, Article 200.

-T. Lamps:
+U. Lamps: